We are here for you Cedar Valley!

-Personal space.
-Keep at least 3 feet between you and someone who is sneezing or coughing.
+Social distance and keep your personal space.
+Keep at least 6 feet between you and someone, especially if they are sneezing or coughing.
 Own your bubble.

 Sharing = caring?
 Not right now!
-We’re usually all about sharing, but for now the kindest thing you can do is avoid sharing food, drinks, utensils, etc. Public toys may not be as available in office during this time, so you are encouraged to bring your child’s favorite toy to your visit.
+We’re usually all about sharing, but for now the kindest thing you can do is avoid sharing food, drinks, utensils, etc. Public toys will NOT be available in office during this time, so you are encouraged to bring your child’s favorite toy to your visit.
 (What will we do without the trains?!?)

 Taking Care of Yourself:

 Be on your best behavior.
-Keep yourself in good shape by getting plenty of sleep, being physically active, drinking lots and lots of water, and eating nutritious foods.
-A stressed body is a weakened body, so manage your stress through exercise, yoga, prayer, meditation, or conversation with a trusted friend.
+Keep yourself in good shape by getting plenty of sleep, being physically active, drinking lots and lots of water, eating nutritious foods, and taking your vitamins.
+A stressed body is a weakened body, so manage your stress through exercise, yoga, prayer, meditation, or conversation with a trusted friend or counselor.